skps2010/OneLife/README.md

 # OneLife
 The purpose of this mod is to translate One Hour One Life into different languages.
 It supports Unicode and has a translation tool.
 It currently support Traditional Chinese, Simplified Chinese and Ukrainian.

+This mod also allow the game to run in MacOS operating system.

 ## How to use